Gonster/hostList/README.md

 hostList
 =========

-valid hosts list for myself
+a valid hosts list for myself